Ask Experts Questions for FREE Help!

 When you file your taxes, this money from the fund along with your other income will be shown as income.
 You will then list what taxes you paid,

-( also since you most likeley did not pay any estimated tax or social security tax on your self employment)
+( also since you most likeley did not pay any estimated tax or social security tax on yourself employment)

 You may either (owe additional tax if they did not hold out enough)

-or get some back if they held out more than needed with your other deductions.
+Or get some back if they held out more than needed with your other deductions.

 If you had any unemployment money, that is also income and has to be reported.

-The money from your self employment will be taxed, but if they held out enough from the 401K withdrawer it may or may not cover it.
+The money from yourself employment will be taxed, but if they held out enough from the 401K withdrawer it may or may not cover it.

-If they did not withhold any state income tax and your state has a state income tax, you will owe that on both the 401 K money and your self employment income.
+If they did not withhold any state income tax and your state has a state income tax, you will owe that on both the 401 K money and yourself employment income.

-If you did not already send in estimated tax on your self employment, you may also owe social security taxes on your self employment money.
+If you did not already send in estimated tax on yourself employment, you may also owe social security taxes on yourself employment money.

 And if they did not hold out the 10 percent penalty for the withdraw you will owe it also.

-All you can do is get your taxes done by a professional and see what happens, the most important thing is to do them, if you owe money and can't pay, go ahead and still file, there are forms to use to file if you can't pay.
+All you can do is get your taxes done by a professional and see what happens, the most important thing is to do them, if you owe money and can't pay, still file, there are forms to use to file if you can't pay.
 You will get into more trouble for not filing than you do for not paying.

 AtlantaTaxExpert

-Feb 12, 2006, 08:54 AM
+Feb 12, 2006, 09:54 AM

 Fr Chuck's advice is golden!
 I have nothing to add!